November 25, 2014

 - Voluntary, center-based home visiting services coordinated through Great Start Georgia

 - Quality improvement grants for child care programs

 - Economic development incentives to attract high quality early education programs

 - A DECAL community coordinator to help implement initiatives

 GOSA is working closely with DECAL to research and document the implementation strategies within each zone as well as to evaluate the effectiveness of different strategies within each zone.
 By the end of the three-year grant period, the initiatives that are successfully implemented in the E3Zs will serve as implementation models for other counties across the state.

-The Governor’s Office of Student Achievement previously published an e-bulletin as a brief overview of Georgia’s Race to the Top-Early Learning Challenge grant.
-Click here to access the March 2014 e-bulletin.
+The Governor’s Office of Student Achievement previously published an education update as a brief overview of Georgia’s Race to the Top-Early Learning Challenge grant.
+Click here to access the March 2014 education update.
 To learn more about each project in Georgia’s Race to the Top-Early Learning Challenge grant, please refer to the stakeholder briefing hosted by DECAL in August 2014.

-The Governor’s Office of Student Achievement previously published an e-bulletin as an introduction to Quality Rated, Georgia’s Tiered Quality Rating and Improvement System for child care providers.
-Click here to access the October 2014 e-bulletin.
+The Governor’s Office of Student Achievement previously published an education update as an introduction to Quality Rated, Georgia’s Tiered Quality Rating and Improvement System for child care providers.
+Click here to access the October 2014 education update.